Going All the Way: Plot

 Two young men, Sonny Burns and Gunner Casselman, return home to Indianapolis after serving time in the US Army's 7th Infantry Division during the Korean War – the quiet Sonny as a private from a Public Information posting in Kansas City, the confident Gunner as a highly decorated (Note: Shown onscreen, in the opening minutes, wearing service ribbons for the Silver Star, Legion of Merit, Soldier's Medal, Purple Heart and others) corporal from the Korea combat zone.
 Back in civilian life, they search for love and fulfillment in middle America during the conservative 1950s.

 Cast

 In addition, Dan Wakefield, the film's screenwriter (adapting his semi-autobiographical novel), has a brief cameo as an unnamed farmer at a church service.
 (Note: "What are you looking for, boy?")

 Production notes

 The film was shot on location in Indianapolis, Indiana, the setting of Dan Wakefield's semi-autobiographical novel of the same name.

-This marked the film debut of Nick Offerman.

 The film premiered at the 1997 Sundance Film Festival; Rose McGowan, who attended to promote the film, has alleged that Harvey Weinstein raped her while at the festival that year.